'Scotland win shifts mood of nation'

 And it could have been even more straightforward had the officials done their stuff properly.
 Already on a yellow card, how Martin Hinteregger avoided a second yellow in the penalty incident is a total puzzler.
 It was the big man's birthday.
 Maybe that was it.
 A show of clemency.

 Austria should have been down to 10 men from the 27th minute and they should have been down to nine from 53rd.
-Marko Arnautovic, a narky character at the best of times, hit Billy Gilmour with a shoulder to the side of the head, an apparently deliberate act that floored the Norwich City midfielder.
+Marko Arnautovic, a narky character at the best of times, hit Gilmour with a shoulder to the side of the head, an apparently deliberate act that floored the Norwich City midfielder.

 In a sport as rugged as rugby, that's a straight red card.
 A quick check with the television match official and the player would have been off and there wouldn't have been a single person who'd have defended him.